IntersectMBO/ouroboros-consensus/CONTRIBUTING.md

 in the command line, either inside `nix-shell` if you use `nix`, or in a system with `cabal` installed.

-# Setting up your developer environment

-TODO: we do not support a single editor, however can we give some generic instructions here?
-Alternatively we could propose **a** way to setup each of the editors we use (Emacs, VSCode, Vim), just to give the reader something to hold on to if they’re clueless.
-Otherwise we could skip this version.

 # Testing